Emacs and Caldav

 Emacs has three main packages for managing a diary:

-Primary goal: you want at least to be able to use Emacs to view your CalDav calendars (this is relatively easy).
+Primary goal: you want to use Emacs to view your CalDAV calendars.
+(Spoiler: this is easy!)

-Secondary goal: you want to be able to modify your events directly from Emacs and sync them on the server (more difficult).
+Secondary goal: you want to be able to modify your events directly from Emacs and sync them on the server (Spoiler: more difficult).

 Calfw is a framework which presents a calendar in a way similar any modern calendaring application.
 There are of course some limitations in the experience and interaction, mainly related to the Calendar views being rendered in pure text.